KyberNetwork/kyber-pro/walkthroughs/basicsWalkthrough.md

 - Deposit testETH and tokens into the reserve smart contract - equivalent amounts should work fine.
 - You should be able to see the quote and buy/sell it on the Kyberswap testnet instance!

+**To Test Trades:**
+ Go to ropsten.kyber.network , link your metamask account to the website by clicking on the metamask options.
+You can swap KTT with various other tokens available on ropsten kyberswap, Transfer tokens to any other wallet as well.

 ## Next Steps